 The Islandora is an open source project to allow users to manage a Fedora Repository

 through PHP using a Drupal front end.
 Fedora Repositories are particularly adept at

 maintaining and versioning the metadata that accompanies scholarly objects.
 The Digital

-Humanities project is sponsored by EMiC to develop a suite of application for the management
+Humanities project is sponsored by EMiC to develop a suite of application for the

 and critical analysis of Canadian modernism.
-One of the authors of this paper is the lead
+One of the authors of this paper is the

-programmer in both these projects, so will be able to incorporate these transformations into
+programmer in both these projects, so will be able to incorporate these transformations

 the workflow to expose the data publicly.
-Of particular interest to our team is the ability to
+Of particular interest to our team is the

 extract data from the TEI stream to build and maintain authority lists.